WELCOME TO WORDSERVICE.ORG

 John 20:24.
 But Thomas, one of the twelve, called Didymus, was not with them when Jesus came.
 25. The other disciples therefore said to him, We have seen the Lord.
 But he said to them, Except I shall see in his hands the print of the nails, and put my finger into the print of the nails, and thrust my hand into his side, I will not believe.
 26. And after eight days again his disciples were within, and Thomas with them: then came Jesus, the doors being shut, and stood in the midst, and said, Peace be to you.
 27. Then he said to Thomas, Reach your finger here, and look at my hands; and reach out your hand, and thrust it into my side: and be not faithless, but believing.
 28. And Thomas answered and said to him, My Lord and my God.

 These three examples of Christ's resurrected body point out it is the same body he had when he died, yet he can do with it whatever he wants with it.
 Appear, disappear, walk through walls, change his appearance.
-There are many examples of this same thing by angels throughout the Bible, only they never had a body of flesh to start with.
+There are many examples of this same thing by angels throughout the Bible, even though they may have never had a body of flesh to start with.
 This is not an attempt to scientifically say how he does this.
 Nor is it saying that science could never understand it.
 It is just pointing to the historical fact that God can do with the flesh body anything he chooses.
 Here is some other scripture that describes the same thing.

 The story of Elijah and presumably Enoch is the same in the sense of flesh bodies somehow being "transformed" or "swallowed up" by the power of the spiritual body.
 2 Kings 2:11.
 And it came to pass, as they still went on, and talked, that, behold, there appeared a chariot of fire, and horses of fire, which separated the two of them; and Elijah went up by a whirlwind into heaven.